dallasLab/biol4253/syllabus.md

 Here are a final set of instructions for your class presentations.

 1. **Time limit**.
-Each presentation will be allotted 8 minutes with 2 minutes of questions.
-Your video or presentation is NOT ALLOWED TO EXCEED 8 MINUTES!!!
+Each presentation will be allotted 5 minutes.
 Presentations going over this limit will be interrupted.
 An incomplete presentation will affect your grade.

 2. **Participation**.
 Everyone in your group must contribute equally to the presentation/video.
 That includes being involved in the research and occurring in the video or contributing to the oral presentation.
 If one of your assigned group members has not responded to your requests to participate or does not show up for the presentation, proceed without him/her.
 That person will receive an F and you will not be penalized for their lack of participation.